 - A compelling description.
 Think about the inside of a book flap – something that really sells it in one short paragraph (e.g. “You don’t need a ton of expensive, fancy equipment to make stunning portraits.
 The Art of the Beauty Dish will teach you how to make professional portraits with your existing digital camera, one single light, and one single modifier that only costs $50.
 Simple, gorgeous results – learn to use a beauty dish just like pros.”).

 - A retail value of $97 or more.
 Anything less than $97 isn’t worth it.
-Ideally this will be a course that could sell for $197-$997 (even if you don’t feel confident in YOUR ability to do that at THIS time), but I would say $97 is definitely the minimum.
+Ideally this will be an online course that could sell for $197-$997 (even if you don’t feel confident in YOUR ability to do that at THIS time), but I would say $97 is definitely the minimum.

 Once you’ve got your ideas nailed down and fleshed out, you’re ready for step two…